Synthpop++: A Hybrid Framework for Generating A Country-scale Synthetic Population: Conclusion and Future Work

 \subsubsection{Acknowledgments}

-This work was funded by Mphasis F1 foundation.
+The authors are grateful for support from the Mphasis F1 Foundation and the Bill and Melinda Gates Foundation, Grant No: R/BMG/PHY/GMN/20.
 The authors thank Philip Cherian (Ashoka University) and Gautam I. Menon (Ashoka University and IMSc) for useful discussions.
 The authors also thank the anonymous referees for their useful suggestions.